aconite33/msfinstaller/README.md

 * -h Help Message

 Examples:
 msfinstaller -i -p msf -r

+***Current Bug***
+If you get:
+"Could not find XXXX in any of the sources
+Run `bundle install` to install missing gems."
+Then do the following:
+#>cd /usr/local/share/metasploit-framework/
+#>bundle install

+You may need to logout and log back in to properly set your bashrc settings.

 All Credit goes to Dark Operator for original script